wds4/tribal-tapestry/essays/bookJustification/prologue/README.md

 Prologue: A Butterfly's Dream
 =====

-You are going to see a lot of talk about objective reality in this book.
-In these pages, you will witness Da Vinci and Derrida clash like knights of a medieval kingdom.
+You are going to see a lot of talk about *toxicity* and *objective reality* in this book.
+In these pages, you will witness the Champion of the Enlightenment, Da Vinci and the Champion of Postmodernism, Derrida, clash like knights of a medieval kingdom.
 You will wonder: what if I'm not sure that I believe in objective reality?
 What if agree with Elon Musk, that there is a good chance we are living in a simulation?
 What if I wonder whether we might be living in the dream of a butterfly?

 What if you follow Ayn Rand, and like a good objectivist, you DO believe in objective reality?
 Of if you take a slighlty different view that the laws of physics are what the Bible means by the Word of God?